gemrb/gemrb.github.io/MSYS2-build.md

 ```
 Iconv should already be present just like Zlib.

-We also use libvlc, but it was untested whether mingw-w64-x86_64-vlc provides it.
+We also use libvlc for videos in mac versions of a game, but that's both very
+rare and requires further tweeking to get `mingw-w64-x86_64-vlc` (a 2GB install)
+recognized.

 ## Get GemRB sources and build them